519 672 2121

 Close mobile menu

 The Auto Parts actions are comprised of approximately forty-five (45) class actions that have been commenced regarding alleged price-fixing of automobile parts.
 The unlawful conspiracies relate to the prices of parts installed by automakers in new vehicles.
-The class actions affect any person in Canada who purchased or leased a new vehicle containing the relevant parts or who purchased the relevant parts for installation in a new vehicle (ie. automakers).
+If you purchased or leased a new vehicle containing the relevant parts, or bought parts for installation in a new vehicle, you could be eligible for compensation.

 A description of the relevant automotive parts and the relevant class periods can be found here.